UniqueNetwork/XC-NFT-standard/immutable-xc-nft-standard.md

 ### The Clearance Procedure

-When the derivative NFT is located in the *Staging Area*, the *destination non-reserve chain* can execute the *Clearance Precedure* of the given metadata blob for the given NFT on the *Beneficiery's* demand.
+When the derivative NFT is located in the *Staging Area*, the *destination non-reserve chain* can execute the *Clearance Procedure* of the given metadata blob for the given NFT on the *Beneficiary's* demand.

 During the *Clearance Procedure*, the destination chain **must** compute the hash of the metadata blob using the algorithm defined by the `hashingAlgorithmId` field of the blob.
 Recall that the metadata blob **must** be a valid *Metadata Container*; otherwise, the *Clearance Procedure* **must** fail with an error and leave the derivative NFT in the *Staging Area* untouched.